 People suffering from the ill effects of a hangover are often easy to spot.
 They’re the ones wearing sunglasses inside, moving at a snail’s pace, and wincing at whispers as though they were steel drums being beaten with hammers a mere two inches from their sensitive ears.
 If you’re one of these hangover sufferers, there’s only one thing on your mind at the moment.
+You'd like to be able to get a good night's sleep.
 You want relief.
 And the faster the better.

-For many people in your predicament, sleeping off a hangover sounds like the best possible solution.
+For many people in your predicament, sleeping off a hangover by getting a good night's rest sounds like the best possible solution.
 In fact, it’s often the recommended solution of choice.
 Your body needs time to recalibrate itself and recover.
-Sleep provides that time and allows your body to do these things more efficiently.
+Sleep provides that time, and allows your body to do these things more efficiently.
+A lack of sleep and sleep deprivation will only compound the problem.
 Here are a few other things you should keep in mind that might help you avoid the worst damage a hangover can do.

-3) Drink water throughout the evening.
-Mixing water with your alcohol allows your body a little recovery time between drinks and gives you something else to help flush the alcohol from your system throughout the evening.
+Mixing water with your alcohol allows your body a little recovery time between drinks, and gives you something else to help flush the alcohol from your system throughout the evening.

 Recovering from Hangovers